Golf equipment truths: Do drivers lose their pop?

 Now, while that might be somewhat of an issue for high swing-speed tour players, it’s going to take a lot longer for almost everyone else.
 Honestly, it’s really tough for an Everyday Joe to wear out their driver enough to where it will crack.
 You need to be at least 105 to 110 miles per hour and play A LOT of golf and practice a lot.
 Bottom line is that while drivers do have a shelf life, you’re probably going to buy a new one before your current driver fails on you.
 A 90-mile-per-hour swing speed has nothing to worry about.
 Tour players bust theirs because they’re swinging so fast, plus playing all the time and practicing endlessly.

-I know getting fitted for clubs is important, but is there truly a difference in getting fitted at a place like Club Champion with thousands of options or getting fitted by the pro at my club?
-I bought a driver at Club Champion and while I hit it better, I wonder if the money I paid was worth it. — @rhallisey
+I know getting fitted for clubs is important, but is there truly a difference in getting fitted at a retail facility like Golf Galaxy with thousands of options or getting fitted by the pro at my club?
+I bought a driver after an "expert" fitter fit me, and while I hit it better, I wonder if the money I paid was worth it. — @rhallisey

 I'm considering buying a new driver (currently have a Titleist 915 D in the bag).
 In your opinion, are we currently in a time when driver technology is substantially better than when my driver was introduced? --@dyckster10